 Farma Burgerownia Roślinna – Vegan zapiekanka and more in the centre of Krakow

 Right next to the Main Square in Krakow, this plant based restaurant has some typical fast food options like vegan burgers and hot dogs, but also some traditional Polish dishes made vegan.

-The space is cosy downstairs, but there is a lot of space upstairs.
+The restaurant is cosy downstairs, and there is a lot of space upstairs.

 This is a good place to have a vegan zapiekanka, the traditional local Polish street food.
-You will see locals and tourists eating it on the street, especially in Plac Nowy in the Jewish Quarter.
+You will see locals and tourists eating it on the street in Krakow, especially in Plac Nowy in the Jewish Quarter.

 It is essentially a huge piece of bread with cheese and mushrooms, plus other toppings.
 Mine came with vegan cheese, mushrooms, onion, herbs, sprouts, tomato sauce, cucumber and spinach.

 Farma Burgerownia Roślinna also have other versions of the vegan zapiekanka, with gyros (made of soy) or just with mushroom and tomato sauce.

 The menu also has vegan burgers, vegan tortilla, soups, vegan pierogi and hot dogs.

 This cute vegan cafe is a great place to stop for a coffee, a smoothie or a light meal.

 I had my lunch there before visiting the National Museum, which is a short walk away.
 The beautiful Krakowski Park is also near.